-- In the RTL Analysis section of the Flow Navigator, select Open Elaborated Design. - In the Flow Navigator, right-click RTL Analysis, and select New Elaborated Design from the popup menu. - Select Flow > Open Elaborated Design.
+- In the RTL Analysis section of the Flow Navigator, select Open Elaborated Design. - In the Flow Navigator, right-click RTL Analysis, and select New Elaborated Design from the popup menu. - Select Flow → Open Elaborated Design.

-Figure 3-16 shows the default view layout for an open elaborated RTL design.
+The following figure shows the default view layout for an open elaborated RTL design.
 Notice the logic instance that was cross-selected from the schematic to the specific instance in the RTL source file and within the elaborated RTL netlist.

-Figure 3-16: Elaborated RTL Design View Layout
+Figure 20: Elaborated RTL Design View Layout